HariSekhon/Knowledge-Base/travel.md

 [Kayak.com](https://www.kayak.com/) - even cheaper than SkyScanner and had cheaper flights not found on Expedia

+[Booking.com](https://www.booking) - cheaper and more hotels than Expedia

 [Expedia](https://expedia.co.uk) - LEGACY DO NOT USE.
 Was my usual go to as it usually had the most options at the last minute, until SkyScanner and Kayak showed it up.